platanus¶

 pointers for leaf nodes.

-may use much less memory per stored value.
+The result is that a platanus::btree_set<std::int32> may use much less memory per stored value.

-with 64 values per node uses 4.64 bytes per stored value.
+For the random insertion benchmark, a platanus::btree_set<std::int32_t> with 64 values per node uses 4.64 bytes per stored value.

 The packing of multiple values into nodes of a btree has another effect besides better space utilization: better cache locality due to fewer cache lines being accessed, that is, faster operations.